doc-detective/doc-detective.github.io/docs/get-started/actions/checkLink.md

 ## Examples

-Here are a few ways you might you the `checkLink` action:
+Here are a few ways you might use the `checkLink` action:

 ### Check if a link is valid